dreispt/anygrate/README.rst

         {'table1.column1':
             {'table2.column2': '__copy__'}}

-And the whole yml file is converted to a large mapping dict whose leafs are statements or functions which are able to process data.
+The whole yml file is converted to a large mapping dict whose leafs are statements or functions which are able to process data.

 Copying all columns of a table